Presenting the 2020 Draft Budget: A Letter from Treasurer Laurel Cornell

 Dear Friends in Christ,

 We present the proposed Budget for the Episcopal Diocese of Indianapolis for the year 2020.
 This proposal was created by the 2020 Budget Formation Committee, C. Davies Reed (Chair), Laurel L. Cornell (Treasurer), Lara Dreyer, Steve Fales, Max Nottingham, and Greg Staab.
-It was discussed by the Executive Council at their meeting on June 1, will be one of the topics at the Neighborhood Meetings in September and October, and will be on the ballot for approval at the Diocesan Convention in November 2019.
+It was discussed by the Executive Council at their meetings, presented at the Neighborhood meetings, and is on the ballot for approval at the Diocesan Convention in November 2019.

 As the Bishop says in her letter this draft budget takes important steps in fulfilling the commitment that emerged at the diocesan listening sessions in 2017 to be responsible stewards of all the resources of our diocese.